 The simple formula used for this calculation is: T = V / S F

 Where T is time, V is volume, S is pumping speed and F is a pump down factor taken from the graph shown in Fig.1.
 The units used should be consistent, i.e. Time in minutes, Volume in cubic feet and Speed in cubic feet per minute (cfm).
 You can also use liters for Volume if you use liters per minute for Speed.

 This simple formula works because the pumping speed versus pressure curve for a rotary vane or piston pump is fairly flat until the pressure reaches around 10 Torr and then it drops in a smooth curve as the pump loses efficiency at lower pressures.
 (Fig.2)

-Pumping speed for mechanical vacuum pumps is usually stated in cubic feet per minute or liters per minute units and can be taken from the manufacture’s literature.
+Pumping speed for mechanical vacuum pumps is usually stated in cubic feet per minute or liters per minute units and can be taken from the manufacturer’s literature.
 Make sure that you use actual pumping speed rather than displacement to see the best results, and in North America check that these numbers are when the pump has a 60 Hz electric motor.

 First, we need to find the pump down factor F, from the graph in Fig.1.
 Reading across the 0.1 mbar line on the graph it crosses the curve between 10 and 12, so let’s say F = 11 to always err on the plus side.
-Note that the curve indicates a two stage vacuum pump is needed.
+Note that the curve indicates a two-stage vacuum pump is needed.
 Now we can put the numbers into the formula and find the time required.